 “Secondary loan cram downs” (or “strip downs”) are a possibility in Chapter 13.
 If a client has a secondary mortgage or home equity loan which is totally unsecured, in a Chapter 13 case it can be deemed to be an unsecured debt and paid at a vastly reduced amount.
 To accomplish this our law firm would need to start an adversary proceeding in the Chapter 13 case and show the Court the complete lack of equity in the property.
 The client needs to stay in Chapter 13 for the full duration of the plan for this form of relief to have permanent effect.

 Reorganizations can be either within or outside the context of a bankruptcy case.
 Outside the context of a bankruptcy case a business or an individual may try to workout formal agreements with several of its creditors in what is considered to be a reorganization.
 Within the context of a bankruptcy case, a Chapter 11 reorganization case allows a business or an individual with significant debts and assets to protect itself from its creditors while it concentrates on reorganizing its affairs.
 A Chapter 11 reorganization case requires the debtor to offer a plan of reorganization, which extends, and in some instances, reduces many of the debtor’s obligations.
-A Chapter 11 reorganization is an involved and potentially lengthy bankruptcy case and requires special knowledge and expertise.
+A Chapter 11 reorganization is an involved and potentially lengthy bankruptcy case and requires special knowledge.